 - 1. List realms by using the list-auth-realms subcommand. - 2.
 Modify the values for the specified thread pool by using the set subcommand.

-The thread pool is identified by its dotted name. - To apply your changes, restart GlassFish Server.
-See "To Restart a Domain" in GlassFish Server Open Source Edition Administration Guide.
+The thread pool is identified by its dotted name.

+3. To apply your changes, restart Eclipse GlassFish.